Vorschreibung/siml/SPEC.rst

    string.

 5. The resulting block value is all content lines joined with ``\n``.
-A parser must keep trailing newline at the end of the block.
+A parser must keep the trailing newline at the end of the block.

 6. Comments and blank lines
 ---------------------------